leanswift/leanswift.github.io/mobile/src/pages/mo-receipt.md

 ### <a name="itno"></a>Item Entry #

-In the Item number field enter manually using keyboard or scan from inbuilt camera.
-Item Number and Order Number can be entered or scanned from inbuilt camera.
+Item Number and Order Number can be entered or scanned from the inbuilt camera.

 <img src="../images/MORE/2.gif" style="zoom:100%;" />